 Random data is much more complicated to store and access.
 However, it is the most important criterion determining the software performance, database management, OS functions, and almost everything that we do on our computers daily.
 Let’s talk in detail about both.
+But first, let’s examine this storage access pattern visualizer to gain a basic understanding of what we are talking about.

 What is Sequential Data?

 Sequential data is stored inside the storage devices in a linear order.
 It is stored and accessed in sequence, one after another, without jumping from one storage location to another.
 Because the sequential data has a linear access pattern, it enables a continuous flow of data that could be scaled through higher bandwidths.
-A good example of sequential data is; when you watch a video, the data (frames) is sequentially read from the storage drive from start to finish for a smooth playback.
+A good example of sequential data is when you watch a video; the data (frames) is sequentially read from the storage drive from start to finish for a smooth playback.

 What is Random Data?